EarthAsylum/eacObjectCache/readme.md

 Here, an object is any piece of data - a number, text, a set of database records, an API response, etc. - that can be referenced by a name or key.
 Objects are categorized by a group name.
 Groups help identify what an object is and how it is used.

-{eac}ObjectCache replaces the default WordPress object cache to not only store data in memory but to also store data persistently, across requests, in a SQLite database, increasing the likelihood of cache hits and decreasing the need for costly computations, complex MySQL database queries, and remote API requests.
+{eac}ObjectCache replaces the default WordPress object cache to not only store data in process memory but to also store data persistently, across requests, in APCu shared memory and/or in a SQLite database, increasing the likelihood of cache hits and decreasing the need for costly computations, complex MySQL database queries, and remote API requests.

 SQLite is a fast, small, single-file relational database engine.
 By using SQLite to store objects, {eac}ObjectCache is able to manage a relatively large amount of data (groups, keys, and values) in a very efficient and fast data-store.

+[APCu](https://www.php.net/manual/en/book.apcu.php) is a shared, in-memory, persistent cache available only when the [APCu PECL Extension](https://www.php.net/manual/en/apcu.setup.php) is installed. {eac}ObjectCache uses APCu as an intermediate cache between the L1 memory cache and the L2 SQLite database cache providing extremely fast object retrieval,

+{eac}ObjectCache always uses per-request, in-memory caching and may operate with either APCu memory caching or SQLite database caching - or both.
+APCu memory caching uses a single block of memory shared by all PHP requests and is persistent until and unless the cache is cleared or the server is rebooted (or PHP restarted).
+SQLite database caching is persistent until and unless the cache is deliberately cleared.

 #### Features

 +   Lightweight, efficient, and fast!
-+   L1 (memory) _and_ L2 (SQLite) caching.
++   L1 (in-process memory) _and_ L2 (APCu & SQLite) caching.
-+   Supports Write-Back (delayed transactions) or Write-Through caching.
++   Supports Write-Back (delayed transactions) or Write-Through SQL caching.
-+   Cache by object group name.
++   Caching by object group name.
     +   Preserves uniqueness of keys.
     +   Manage keys by group name.
     +   Supports group name attributes (:sitewide, :nocaching, :permanent, :prefetch)